-- against TA.
-As a result, the Murrumbidgee district health service established a TA warning system, which distributes hospital and community warnings during the pollen season. - 163.
-Consistent with other evidence heard at the inquest, Prof Douglass noted an earlier TA event experienced in Melbourne in November 2010 when she happened to be on duty at the Alfred Hospital.
-Although this was a busy night in EDs across Melbourne, it was not on the scale associated with the TA event of 21 November 2016 and she was not aware of any associated fatalities. - 164.
-In terms of awareness of the phenomenon of TA prior to the impact of the event on 21 November 2016, Prof Douglass expressed the view that while she expected that respiratory physicians would have been aware of the phenomenon, she did not believe that specialist or generalist primary care physicians, pharmacists, emergency physicians or health administrators or planners were likely to have been aware of the dangers that TA posed. - 165.
+- 155. Consistent with other evidence heard at the inquest, Prof Douglass noted an earlier TA event experienced in Melbourne in November 2010 when she happened to be on duty at the Alfred Hospital.
+Although this was a busy night in EDs across Melbourne, it was not on the scale associated with the TA event of 21 November 2016 and she was not aware of any associated fatalities. - 156.
+In terms of awareness of the phenomenon of TA prior to the impact of the event on 21 November 2016, Prof Douglass expressed the view that while she expected that respiratory physicians would have been aware of the phenomenon, she did not believe that specialist or generalist primary care physicians, pharmacists, emergency physicians or health administrators or planners were likely to have been aware of the dangers that TA posed. - 157.
 While studies going back to 1984 described clinical experiments indicating a severe asthmatic reaction to the inhalation of pollen particles and the consensus view that it is certain weather events that will replicate that result, the precise mechanism is not entirely clear and it is not clear which particular storms during pollen season will lead to a TA event.
 Certainly, not every thunderstorm during pollen season will lead to a TA event.
 It is noteworthy in this regard that, while there are on average four to six thunderstorms in or around November to December each year in Melbourne, recent history suggests there a TA event occurs only once every two to five years.
-Little is known about the specific meteorological, biological and aerobiological variables that predispose or combine to bring about a TA event. - 166.
-Nevertheless, there appears to be some predictability in the Melbourne TA season with TA events having been observed to occur mostly in the second half of November (although there were two events in 1984 and 1987 that occurred in the first half of November) and to occur approximately six weeks after preceding rains which create a spike in pollen counts.
+Little is known about the specific meteorological, biological and aerobiological variables that predispose or combine to bring about a TA event.

-&lt;sup>235 Transcript pages 104-105.
-Exhibit B, "Thunderstorm-associated asthma in an inland town in south-eastern Australia.
+&lt;sup>218 Transcript pages 104-105.
+Exhibit B, "Thunderstorm-associated asthma in an inland town in south=eastern Australia.
 Who is at risk?"
 Girgis, Marks, Downs and Ors.
 European Respiratory Journal 2000 at pages 3-8.

-&lt;sup>237 Ms Smith on behalf of ESTA confirmed that the ESTA received 1108 calls for ambulance services over a 12 hour period from 9.00am to 9.00pm on 25 November 2010 and there were no consequential impacts on the ESTA's service.
+&lt;sup>220 Ms Smith on behalf of ESTA confirmed that the ESTA received 1108 calls for ambulance services over a 12 hour period from 9.00am to 9.00pm on 25 November 2010 and there were no consequential impacts on the ESTA's service.
 See transcript pages 259 and coronial brief page 425.

-&lt;sup>238 Transcript pages 105, 123-124.
+&lt;sup>221 Transcript pages 105, 123-124.

-&lt;sup>239 Transcript pages 120-121 and 133.
+&lt;sup>222 Transcript pages 120-121 and 133.